Peperomia: Horticulture

 Peperomias are often grown for their ornamental foliage and many species are considered easy to grow in homes and greenhouses.
 Several species have been given the Award of Garden Merit by the Royal Horticultural Society.
 Peperomias are considered non-toxic and are recommended for households with children or animals.

-Out of the 1,000+ Peperomia species, currently only about 40 of them are commonly used as houseplants.
+Out of the 1,000+ Peperomia species, currently [when?] only about 40 of them are commonly used as houseplants.
 These peperomias fare well in average home conditions and can relatively easily be found in stores and garden centers.
 Species in this basic group include P. alata, P. albovittata, P. argyreia, P. blanda, P. boivinii, P. caperata, P. clusiifolia, P. columella, P. dolabriformis, P. ferreyrae, P. fraseri, P. glabella, P. graveolens, P. griseoargentea, P. hoffmannii, P. incana, P. japonica, P. kimnachii, P. maculosa, P. metallica, P. nitida (often sold as P. scandens), P. nivalis, P. obtusifolia, P. pellucida, P. perciliata, P. pereskiifolia, P. polybotrya, P. prostrata, P. quadrangularis (syn.
 P. angulata), P. rotundifolia, P. rugosa, P. tetragona (syn.
 P. puteolata), P. tetraphylla, P. turboensis, P. urocarpa, P. verschaffeltii, P. verticillata (syn.
 P. rubella), and P. wheeleri.

 There can be, however, several cultivars available from each species.
 Identifying species can be challenging as plants are often sold under marketing names, older synonyms, or under names that have not been officially accepted.
 This is the case, for example, with Peperomia orba (often sold as Peperomia 'Pixie'), Peperomia viridis, and Peperomia axillaris.
 In addition to natural species and their cultivars, some artificial hybrid varieties can also be found on the market, such as Peperomia 'Hope' (a cross between P. deppeana and P. quadrifolia).

 Most species need airy, well-draining substrate and want to dry out to some extent or even completely between waterings.
 A typical reason for losing a peperomia is through root rot caused by over-watering.
 The tropical, decorative foliage plants, typically enjoy shadier conditions with more humidity.
 Some might even require a terrarium or a bottle garden to maintain high humidity.
 The arid climate succulent types should be treated similarly to cacti and other succulents: they can tolerate more light and will survive a dry cold period, during which they are watered only seldomly.
 The geophytic peperomias are used to experiencing a cold resting period once a year.

 Food and medicine

 Many peperomias are herbs in the sense that their leaves carry a spicy flavour and, when crushed, emit a strong odour.
-Therefore, some species, such as Peperomia pellucida are used in salads and cooking, or to flavour drinks.
+Therefore, some species, such as Peperomia pellucida, are used in salads and cooking, or to flavour drinks.
 But it is advised that people should not try to eat the peperomias sold as houseplants.

 Some species, including Peperomia inaequalifolia', Peperomia congona and Peperomia pellucida, are also used in herbal medicine for various health conditions.

 While such folk medicine usage is common in Peru and elsewhere, the possible medicinal qualities of peperomias remain poorly investigated, although there has been a growing interest for the subject recently.